 Chandrashekhar Azad then launched his next expedition from Jhansi without coming to the notice of the British.

-Chandrasekhar Azad then traveled to Kanpur.
-At that time, Kanpur was headquarters of the HRA.
+Chandrashekhar Azad then traveled to Kanpur.
+At that time, Kanpur was the headquarters of the HRA.
 In Kanpur, he met influential young men like Bhagat Singh, Sukhdev, Rajguru.
-They became a good friend of Chandrasekhar Azad.
+They became a good friend of Chandrashekhar Azad.
 It gave them a new zeal.
 With all of them, he restored the Hindustan Republican Association.
 Azad called the organization as the “Hindustan Socialist Republican Association.”

 On October 30, 1928, Lala Lajpat Rai protested peacefully.
 Still, police officer James Stock ordered to beat with the cane.
-Lalaji was seriously injured in this unjust act.
+British police seriously injured Lalaji in this unjust act.
 Finally, on November 19, 1928, Lalaji died tragically.

 Killing of John P. Sanders:

-Chandrashekhar Azad, along with his accomplices, decided to seek revenge from the police officers James stock responsible for Lalaji’s death.
-For this, they plotted the planned conspiracy against the James Stock.
+Chandrashekhar Azad, along with his accomplices, decided to seek revenge from the police officers, James Stock, responsible for the death of Lalaji.
+For this, they plotted the planned conspiracy against James Stock.

 On December 17, 1928, the revolutionaries implemented as per their plan.
 But because of the lack of proper identification, they targeted the wrong person.
 That’s why Assistant Superintendent of Police John P. Sanders gets killed.